What is a SPIF? Meaning, Examples & Best Practices

 Link the incentive to something the business already needs to achieve. - Plan the annual calendar

-Schedule SPIFs for strategic moments, such as seasonal slowdowns or product launches. - Budget realistically
+Schedule for strategic moments, such as seasonal slowdowns or product launches. - Budget realistically

 Many teams reserve 5-10% of the commissions budget for SPIFs, giving enough flexibility without distorting pay structures. - Communicate clearly